Crowxar/Tkinter-App-Creator/README.md

 # ✨ Tkinter App Designer

 [Tkinter App Designer](https://github.com/Crowxar/Tkinter-App-Creator) is an open source project by [Crowxar](https://crowxar.github.io/).
 Sick of having to type in all the basic file structure for various tkinter applications, I created this for streamlining Tkinter application developmen, as well as practice my skills with tkinter.
+Licensed under the CC BY-NC-SA 4.0 License.
+See below for more information.

 ## ✔️ Completed Features
 - Core documentation set up and put in place